-The Cathedral of Cuzco or Cathedral Basilica of the Virgin of the Assumption is the main temple of the city of Cuzco.
+The Cathedral of Cusco or Cathedral Basilica of the Virgin of the Assumption is the main temple of the city of Cusco.

 This first precinct, to officiate religious acts, was built in what is currently the Church of Triunfo next to the Cathedral Basilica.
 The Spanish conquerors asked for the creation of the Bishopric of Cusco in charge of Fray Vicente Valverde.
 For 15 years the final location of the Cathedral Basilica was not determined, because the Cabildo agreed to buy land adjacent to it, being Canon Don Juan Ruiz the one who acquires the “Kiswarkancha” at the price of 2,800 pesos.

 In 1617, the architect Fray Miguel Huertas intervened, modifying arches and vaults.
 In 1649, Francisco Domínguez Chávez y Arellano, Master Architect, intervenes and finishes the construction, he is also the one who builds the façade or master wall.
 On August 14, Dr. Pedro de Arteaga y Sotomayor blessed the new Cathedral, opening on August 15 with a celebration that lasted until September, and on August 19, 1668, it was consecrated by Dr. Bernardo Izaguirre.

 The Cathedral of Cusco combines characteristics of Gothic, Mannerist Renaissance and Baroque.
 Flanked by two solid towers, its lateral portals are mannerist, and the central one, discreetly baroque.